inanepain/datetime/README.md

     else if ($egg == $chicken) echo "Apparently the chicken and the egg arrived together!", PHP_EOL; else echo "Something impossible has happened!!!", PHP_EOL;

 - greater or less than works as normal, using the seconds for comparison

 - same goes for equality

-### That’s it for now

-Easy isn’t it.
+# Glossary

+Timespan

+a duration of time, a period of time, a length of time

+Timestamp

+a moment in time, a point in time, a date and time

+Timescale

+a unit of time, a scale of time, a measurement of time

+seconds

+10 digits

+milliseconds

+13 digits

+microseconds

+16 digits

 [1] **moment:** exact point in time.